PengAndKun/Multi-UAV-Search-SAGIN-HybridDRLGA/README.md

 Please note that, for confidentiality, the environment and algorithm are currently encrypted and will be disclosed after the paper is accepted for publication

 The encrypted content is located in the **HCSAC/ENV** directory, and it has been designed to be compatible with Windows and macOS platforms.

+We have placed both the experimental data and the pre-trained models in the **HCSAC/data** directory.

 # detail